Hello Muddah, Hello Fadduh (A Letter from Camp): Success

-The song won the 1964 Grammy Award for Best Comedy Performance.
+The song won a Grammy Award in 1964 for Best Comedy Performance at the 6th Annual Grammy Awards.
 It was played frequently on the Dr. Demento Show and is featured on the Rhino Records compilation album, Dr. Demento 20th Anniversary Collection.
-It was played over the end credits of the 1993 film Indian Summer and was briefly heard in The Simpsons episode "Marge Be Not Proud" after Bart Simpson switches the family's answering machine cassette tapes, to which Homer got confused and assumed it was Lisa phoning from a summer camp.
-It was featured in the final scene of The King of Queens episode "Tube Stakes", during which main character Arthur Spooner performs his morning stretches.
+It was played over the end credits of the 1993 film Indian Summer and was briefly heard in The Simpsons season 7 episode "Marge Be Not Proud" in 1995 after Bart Simpson (Nancy Cartwright) switches the family's answering machine cassette tapes, to which Homer Simpson (Dan Castellaneta) got confused and assumed it was Lisa Simpson (Yeardley Smith) phoning from a summer camp.
+It was featured in the final scene of The King of Queens episode "Tube Stakes" in 1999, during which main character Arthur Spooner (Jerry Stiller) performs his morning stretches.
+The song is sung by some of the characters on the TV series 7th Heaven near the end of the 1996 season 1 episode "No Funerals and a Wedding" where it is mentioned to be Annie Camden (Catherine Hicks)'s late mother Jenny Jackson (Alice Hirson)'s favorite song.

-The song remains a favorite at summer camps; despite Sherman largely being forgotten on oldies radio, the song has passed down through the oral tradition through parents and camp counselors, a rare example of a song maintaining popularity through means other than mass media.
+The song remains a favorite at summer camps; despite Sherman largely being forgotten on oldies radio, the song has passed down through the oral tradition through parents and camp counselors, an example of a song maintaining popularity through means other than mass media.